Patio Covers vs. Pergolas: Which is Right for Your Outdoor Space?

 • Guaranteed not to leak or sag

-An aluminum under deck ceiling system acts like a dropped-ceiling and channels rainwater and snow away from the space between the decking planks.
+An aluminum under-deck ceiling system acts like a dropped ceiling, channeling rainwater and snow away from the space between the decking planks.
 The overlapping panels attach to a framework that angles water, snow, and debris into seamless gutters and downspouts.
 By moving moisture away from the house and foundation, your patio, furniture, and other contents stay dry.
-Depositing the water in specific areas prevents the ground around your home from becoming oversaturated.
+Depositing the water in specific areas also prevents the ground around your home from becoming oversaturated.

 Clearance requirements for underdecking are minimal.
-On the high end, the deck roof hangs about two inches below the beams with the slope dropping an eighth of an inch for every foot.
+On the high end, the deck roof hangs about two inches below the beams, with the slope dropping an eighth of an inch for every foot.
+This design ensures proper drainage without compromising overhead space.

 Aluminum vs. Vinyl